NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Proposed Method: NIRVANA

 This result justifies that pruning based on the saliency score in \eqref{eq:saliency_score} preserves both immediate model outputs (via first-order Taylor approximation) and long-term fine-tuning potential (via NTK stability).
-As a result, \alg~achieves both strong zero-shot approximation and robust fine-tuning recovery.
+As a result, \alg~achieves both strong zero-shot approximation and robust fine-tuning recovery, as illustrated in \cref{fig:tasp} (left).